 It hasn’t been a quick or easy road by any means, Duproz adds.
-ADC has tripled the size of its South African capacity in the last year and doubled the size of the Kenyan operation.
+Africa Data Centres has tripled the size of its South African capacity in the last year and doubled the size of the Kenyan operation.

 It is currently building capacity in Lagos and Mombassa as well and plans to have a presence in eight locations within the next few months.

-In locations where customers want to have capacity but ADC doesn’t yet have a data centre, it is partnering with locally-based organisations so it can give customers a single contract and SLA across the continent.
+In locations where customers want to have capacity but Africa Data Centres doesn’t yet have a data centre, it is partnering with locally-based organisations so it can give customers a single contract and SLA across the continent.

 “We have a number of customers that are extremely interesting in our vision of a pan-African operator,” Duproz says.

-Without disclosing the actual investment that ADC is making in its pan-African build, Duproz says that it is in the “several hundred million dollars – significant hundreds of millions”.
+Without disclosing the actual investment that Africa Data Centres is making in its pan-African build, Duproz says that it is in the “several hundred million dollars – significant hundreds of millions”.

 Although international customers are attractive, Duproz stresses that it is equally important to be able to attract local organisations to ADC’s data centres.